felixbeutter/IGL-TumorSynth-Tutorial/README.md

 The `assets/` folder is structured as follows:
 - `SRI24_atlas/`: Contains the reference atlas and brain mask required for registration.
-- `sample_scans/`: Place your raw, native space `.nii.gz` scans here.
-They should be co-registered to each other if you are passing multiple modalities per patient.

 To run the pipeline on a scan: